-Requirements for Acceptance: Families should recognize that an AP level course is very demanding.
-I encourage high school students who are not only motivated, but also practiced at understanding a lot of complex material and at writing thesis-driven essays.
-There will be a variety of ways students will approach the material, from participating in threaded discussions, reviewing each other’s work, analyzing writings from the past, and evaluating historians’ arguments about the past.
+Who should apply: High school students who understand that much will be required of them.
+While I will guide students into mastery of content, I do so in the context of training students to read actively, think critically, and write engagingly about the material they are encountering.
+Therefore, both a scholarly attitude and a scholarly set of skills will be necessary for any student to thrive in this course.
+In addition, my class will be highly interactive.
+There will be a variety of ways students will approach the material, from participating in weekly discussions, reviewing each other’s work, analyzing writings from the past, and evaluating historians’ arguments about the past.
 Generally, juniors and seniors with strong academic skills do well in this course; however, I have had some sophomores also thrive.
 I do not recommend this course for freshmen.
-Students will need to fill out an application and be formally accepted before enrolling.
-You can download a copy of this application here.
+For more information on this, contact me.

 Please also visit my website, www.questcourses.com, You can get lots more information about the course and about me at this website.
 You can also read many, many recommendations and reactions to my online courses, both from high school students and college students.